When Do Credal Sets Stabilize? Fixed-Point Theorems for Credal Set Updates: Preliminary and Related Work

 \subsection{Fixed Point Theorems}

-Fixed point theory~\citep{granas2003fixed} studies the existence, uniqueness, and qualitative properties of solutions to equations of the form $f(x) = x$, for a given mapping $f$.
+Fixed point theory \citep{granas2003fixed} studies the existence, uniqueness, and qualitative properties of solutions to equations of the form $f(x) = x$, for a given mapping $f$.
 Its applications are widespread across disciplines.
-In economics, fixed point results underpin the existence of equilibria in game theory and general equilibrium models~\citep{scarf1983fixed}.
-In physics, they are used to analyse the long-term behaviour of dynamical systems and phase transitions~\citep{hess1991stability}.
-In computer science and logic, fixed points provide the foundation for induction principles and recursive definitions, ensuring that self-referential constructions are mathematically well grounded~\citep{abel2012type}.
+In economics, fixed point results underpin the existence of equilibria in game theory and general equilibrium models \citep{scarf1983fixed}.
+In physics, they are used to analyze the long-term behavior of dynamical systems and phase transitions \citep{hess1991stability}.
+In computer science and logic, fixed points provide the foundation for induction principles and recursive definitions, ensuring that self-referential constructions are mathematically well grounded \citep{abel2012type}.

 In probability theory and statistics, fixed point theorems are crucial for establishing the existence of invariant probability measures.
 Examples include stationary distributions of Markov chains and equilibrium laws in mean-field models.
-Here, the space of probability measures---convex, compact under weak topologies, and often metrised by distances such as Wasserstein---provides a natural setting in which classical results such as the Banach's~\citep{banach1922operations}, Schauder's~\citep{schauder1930fixpunktsatz}, and Kakutani's~\citep{kakutani} fixed point theorems can be applied to prove both existence and uniqueness of such invariant distributions.
+Here, the space of probability measures provides a natural setting in which classical results such as the Banach's \citep{banach1922operations}, Schauder's \citep{schauder1930fixpunktsatz}, and Kakutani's \citep{kakutani} fixed point theorems can be applied to prove both existence and uniqueness of such invariant distributions.

-However, these classical results are typically formulated for mappings acting on precise probability measures or on compact convex sets of probability vectors in $\mathbb{R}^d$.
-Their applicability becomes less clear when considering mappings on the space of credal sets~\citep{levi1980enterprise}—that is, nonempty, weak$^\star$-closed, convex subsets of probability measures.
-Such sets extend beyond the finite-dimensional setting of probability vectors and introduce additional structural complexity.
-Investigating how fixed point results can be generalised to this richer setting is the focus of Section~\ref{main_cble}.
+However, when viewed from a probabilistic perspective, these classical results are typically formulated for mappings acting on precise probability measures.
+Their applicability becomes less clear when considering mappings on the space of credal sets \citep{levi1980enterprise}—that is, nonempty, weak$^\star$-closed, convex subsets of probability measures.
+Such sets extend beyond the finite dimensional setting of probability vectors and introduce additional structural complexity.
+Investigating how fixed point results can be generalized to this richer setting is the focus of Section \ref{main_cble}.
 Pursuing this direction promises to provide a rigorous theoretical foundation for imprecise probabilistic machine learning, introduced in the following subsection, where credal sets play a central role.